 10. Mountain goats

 You may not instantly think they are one of the best climbers in the animal kingdom when you look at them, but they are.
-Ibex like the one in this picture have special hooves that help them grip rocks and safely descend and ascend steep mountainsides like this one.
+Ibex like the one in this picture have specialized hooves that help them grip rocks and safely descend and ascend steep mountainsides like this one.
 Their legs are also very powerful.
 The males have large horns that are used to fight with other males during mating season to claim the right to breed with females.

 11. Snow leopards